-Over the past month – leading up to Yom HaShoah, Holocaust Remembrance Day, today – Yonit Rothchild, a writer working with The Fellowship in Israel, has been sharing the moving story of her grandfather, a Holocaust survivor.
+As Jews around the world observe Yom HaShoah, Holocaust Remembrance Day, on April 24 – Yonit Rothchild, a writer working with The Fellowship in Israel, has been sharing the moving story of her grandfather, a Holocaust survivor.
 Today, Yonit shares the final segment in this moving series.

 My grandfather, Max Grinblatt of blessed memory, had two requests in life: One was to watch over our children; the other was to tell the story of the Holocaust so that the world would never forget.
 This is his story.